-In recent years, PLWHA in Reno have had a hard time locating and maintaining employment that provides a living wage.
-Many of our clients living with HIV/AIDS have minimal marketable job skills, have poor employment history, have criminal records, are undocumented, or experience mental illness and substance abuse issues that limit their ability to seek and maintain employment.
-Additionally many clients of HOPES are too ill or sick to currently maintain a 40-hour work week.
-Low-income clients of HOPES do not have reliable sources of transportation and therefore have to take public transportation to their jobs when they do find employment.
-Along with the financial burden that this places on low-income clients, Reno's public transportation in ineffective with bus routes being limited to areas outside of Reno that are more affordable for those that are in the low-income category.
-Commutes are typically very lengthy in a person's own vehicle, but when you are looking at public transportation, it could take someone living in the North Valley's area of Reno/Sparks, more than an hour one way to get to where they need to go within the McCarren loop of Reno/Sparks, which has the most bus routes and frequency of busses.
+In recent years, PLWHA in Reno have had a hard time locating and maintaining employment that provides a livable wage.
+Many PLWHA have minimal marketable job skills, have poor employment provides a nvable wage.
+Many i Event international marketable job skins, have poor employment □ HOPWA/HUD Regulations □ Planning $\boxtimes$ Housing Availability Rent Determination and Fair Market Rents Discrimination/Confidentiality ☑ Multiple Diagnoses □ Eligibility ☑ Technical Assistance or Training Supportive Services ⊠ Credit History ⊠ Rental History Criminal Justice History ☑ Housing Affordability □ Geography/Rural Access $\boxtimes$ Other, please explain further lack of temporary units history, have criminal records, are undocumented or experience mental illness and substance abuse problems that limit their ability to seek and maintain employment.
+Additionally, many clients of HOPES are too ill or sick to maintain a 40-hour workweek.
+Finally, low-income clients of HOPES do not have reliable sources of transportation and therefore have to take public transportation to their jobs when they do find employment.
+Along with the financial burden that this places on low-income clients, Reno's public transportation is ineffective with buses often running behind and the commute being very lengthy.
+It is not unheard of for it to take 1.5 hours to get somewhere on public transportation that it would take 15 minutes to drive.
+Although in the past year many PLWHA in Washoe County have managed to obtain employment, many still earn minimum wage which does not increase their chances of obtaining afford housing.
+When workforce and skills development negatively affect PLWHA's ability to locate housing, HOPES refers clients to local workforce development and employment assistance agencies.